 - They are excellent at multi-tasking.

-- The support diversity and “differences” as a result of their innate sense of fairness and as a result of being brought up in an era of human-, woman-, gay- and other minority rights.
+- The support diversity as a result of their innate sense of fairness and because there were brought up in an era of human-, woman-, gay- and other minority rights.

 - They are impatient as a result of the speed of technology and the internet, which provides immediate input and satisfaction.